brynnb/any-video-filter/README.md

  * Ignore user filtering for a given resolution (e.g. show 2k video when user selected 4k only)
  * Not sort by user selection, or does not provide basic sorting functionality
- * Reverts video resolution to lower option (or "auto") resolution on every page load
+ * Revert video resolution to lower option (or "auto") resolution on every page load
  * Auto-mutes or un-mutes every video despite earlier selection to unmute/mute player
  * Have annoying stuff like the Youtube Shorts section that keeps re-appearing despite having closed it previously
- * Doesn't provide a "-" operator for search to specifically exclude some results
+ * Not provide a "-" operator for search to specifically exclude some results
- * Required navigating through pages to see all results
+ * Require navigating through pages to see all results
  * Other annoying stuff I'll document as I come across it

  ## How it works

  This extension attempts to find HTML elements that serve as the container for each video thumbnail/info.
-It does this by looking for common attributes across most any video site, such as the listed resolution or playback time.
-It sorts all of these videos in an array and then applies filtering and other options as defined the extension settings.
+It does this by looking for common attributes across most any video site, such as the listed resolution or playback time, and seeing if the outer-most parent of each is over a certain size (roughly the size of a video thumbnail on most sites).
+It adds and sorts all of these HTML elements in an array and then applies filtering/sorting/ other options as defined the extension's settings by the user.

 ## To-do